Key facts

 About GlobalTranz

-GlobalTranz was founded in 2003 in Phoenix, Arizona, and grew rapidly into one of the country's largest independent freight brokers by combining aggressive carrier recruitment with a homegrown technology platform.
+GlobalTranz is a Tempe, Arizona-headquartered freight broker founded in 2003, now operating as a subsidiary of WWEX Group.
+The company grew rapidly into one of the country's largest independent freight brokers by combining aggressive carrier recruitment with a homegrown technology platform.
 By the mid-2010s, GlobalTranz had established itself as a go-to brokerage for mid-market shippers needing dry van, LTL, reefer, and intermodal capacity across the continental United States, and the company was frequently ranked among the top 20 freight brokers by Transport Topics.

 In 2021, GlobalTranz was acquired by WWEX Group, the holding company that also owns Worldwide Express and Unishippers.
 The acquisition brought GlobalTranz's carrier relationships and TMS capabilities under a unified corporate structure, allowing WWEX to offer a broader suite of services spanning parcel, LTL, and truckload under one roof.
 The GlobalTranz brand continues to operate and is still actively marketed to shippers, though back-office functions and carrier contracting are now consolidated at the WWEX Group level.